 To quench any undue fears, California public employees are not in danger of losing their pensions, for the State of California, just as NYC is doing now, will need to make up for any long-term shortfalls.

 The question that arises is why the asset managers of pension funds, with all their supposed domain expertise of risk spread across many asset classes, each with their specialized manager, cannot seem to outperform a public index fund.

 The first significant reason I highlighted over ten years ago is that asset allocators and managers confound risk with distribution, a confounding of cause and consequence, leading, in the words of Friedrich Nietzsche, to grave depravity of reason.

-Apart from returns, I would want to see the total contribution by pension members and, their draw on the fund, the speed at which they contribute and withdraw to make more intelligent investment allocation decisions.
-Returns alone do not matter if you cannot trace the rate of money-in versus money-out of the pension fund.
+Apart from returns, I would want to see the total contribution by pension members, their drawdown on the fund, and the speed at which they contribute and withdraw to make more intelligent investment allocation decisions.
+Returns alone do not matter if you cannot trace the pension fund’s money-in versus money-out rate.

 For example, if I run the pension fund of California school teachers, and I do not invest in or influence the investment in schools, the risk that those members will atrophy is high and thus reduces the money coming into the fund to produce consistent returns.

 You must have a renewable investment allocation strategy, not just an allocation strategy that produces returns from thin air.
 The investment principles of all pension funds need a fundamental revision based on the actual investment risk and return pathways.